espinr/activioty/docs/pubsub.md

 * **QoS 1: At least once delivery**.
 This quality of service ensures that the message arrives at the receiver at least once.
 * **QoS 2: Exactly once delivery**.
 This is the highest quality of service, for use when neither loss nor duplication of messages are acceptable.

-Since ActivIoTy needs to satisfy completeness and integrity of data gathered by *Checkpoints*, the chosen QoS level is **QoS 1 (At least once delivery)**.
+Since ActivIoTy Timekeeping needs to satisfy completeness and integrity of data gathered by *Checkpoints*, the chosen QoS level is **QoS 1 (At least once delivery)**.
 QoS 2 would be also adequate but it increases the overhead of communications.
 There may be duplicates, that will be filtered by receivers without too much cost associated.

 ## Topics and Messages